MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/package-graph.md

 :::image type="content" source="media/upstream-source-graph-1.svg" alt-text="An illustration showing three different feeds with no upstream sources.":::

 Now, let's explore the scenario where Contoso adds AdventureWorks as an upstream source.
 When a user is connected to Contoso, they gain access to a broader range of packages.
 They can install any version of Gizmos, Gadgets, or Things.
-For example, if the user installs Gadgets@2.0.0, this specific package-version will be saved to Contoso with a link back to AdventureWorks.
+For example, if the user installs Gadgets@2.0.0, this specific package-version is saved to Contoso with a link back to AdventureWorks.

 :::image type="content" source="media/upstream-source-graph-2.svg" alt-text="An illustration of Contoso adding AdventureWorks as an upstream source.":::